Purpose

 AUTO.ALTER SYSTEM SET load_data_diagnosis_log_compression = 'AUTO';For more information about setting the compression algorithm for diagnostic logs, see load_data_diagnosis_log_compression.

 Set the maximum size of a single diagnostic log file to 1 KB.
-When the size of the exported log exceeds 1 KB, a second file will be automatically generated and the export will continue.
+If the size of the exported log exceeds 1 KB, a second file will be automatically generated and the export will continue.

 ALTER SYSTEM SET load_data_diagnosis_log_max_size = '1K';For more information about setting the size of a single diagnostic log file, see load_data_diagnosis_log_max_size.